Tully's Coffee: Inception

 Tully's opened its first store in Kent, Washington in September 1992.

 The founder of Tully's Coffee, Tom "Tully" O'Keefe, who retired from the company in 2010, planned to rival the quickly expanding Starbucks coffee.
-Tully's quickly developed into a strong regional specialty-coffee retailer that was concentrated in Puget Sound, where coffee loyalty is so deep there is one coffee shop for every 4,000 people.
+Tully's quickly developed into a strong regional specialty coffee retailer concentrated in Puget Sound, where coffee loyalty is so deep there is one coffee shop for every 4,000 people.
 In 2006, Tully's made its first net profit.
-Tully's focus was no longer on competing against Starbucks, but on serving hand-crafted coffee in its local Seattle area retail coffee shops.
+Tully's focus was no longer on competing against Starbucks but on serving hand-crafted coffee in its local Seattle area retail coffee shops.
 The company had franchisees and grocery chain coffee shops in the U.S. and Asia.

-It operated stores in the Greater Puget Sound area of Washington, San Francisco, Los Angeles, Idaho, Arizona, California and licensed its brand for use in South Korea and Japan.
+It operated stores in the Greater Puget Sound area of Washington, California, Idaho, Arizona, Colorado, and licensed its brand for use in South Korea and Japan.
 It had also opened stores in Singapore, Metro Manila, Beijing and Stockholm, Sweden.

-Tully's opened its first Japanese outlet in Ginza, Tokyo in 1997.
+Tully's opened its first Japanese outlet in Ginza, Tokyo, in 1997.
 Tully's opened in Japan after a 33-year-old Sanwa Bank employee, Kota Matsuda, personally appealed to O'Keefe to open a chain of high-quality coffee shops in Japan.
 Matsuda became the CEO of Tully's Coffee Japan, a joint venture between Tully's, Matsuda and several outside investors.
-Unlike its rival Starbucks, which chose to directly run its stores in Japan, Tully's expanded in Japan through franchising.
-Tully's sold a portfolio of intellectual property to TCJ in August 2005 for over $13 million, and TCJ was acquired by the Japanese tea maker Ito En in 2006.
+Unlike its rival Starbucks, which chose to run its stores in Japan directly, Tully's expanded in Japan through franchising.
+Tully's sold a portfolio of intellectual property to TCJ in August 2005 for over $13 million, and the Japanese tea maker acquired TCJ Ito En in 2006.

 In August 2007, plans for an IPO were placed on hold by the company, citing a "volatile market."
-This decision was made right after the company was advised by its bankers to not go forward with the IPO due to a tremendously declining stock market.
-The company pursued alternative sources of capital and pursued all strategic investment or sale opportunities as a result.
+This decision was made right after the company was advised by its bankers to refrain from going forward with the IPO due to a tremendously declining stock market.
+The company pursued alternative sources of capital and sought all strategic investment or sale opportunities as a result.
 Fiscal 2006 losses amounted to $9.7 million.

 Sale of wholesale coffee-bean distribution business, brand, and roasting operation

-Tully's sold its North American wholesale coffee-bean distribution business, brand (which it licensed back for $1/year in perpetuity), and roasting operation to Green Mountain Coffee Roasters in 2009, earning $40.3 million in the deal, allowing the company to pay off 100% of its debt, including trade debt, make a cash distribution to shareholders, and maintain substantial cash reserves for the expansion of its retail business.
+Tully sold its North American wholesale coffee-bean distribution business, brand (which it licensed back for $1/year in perpetuity), and roasting operation to Green Mountain Coffee Roasters in 2009, earning $40.3 million in the deal, allowing the company to pay off 100% of its debt, including trade debt, make a cash distribution to shareholders, and maintain substantial cash reserves for the expansion of its retail business.
 Tully's retained all retail rights for North America, and all wholesale and retail rights for the balance of the world, excluding Japan.

 In 2010, Tully's Coffee International and DK Retail Co., Ltd. entered into a Master Licensing Agreement to develop up to 100 retail stores in South Korea.

 Founder and Chairman Tom T. O'Keefe retired in 2010.